External tools create communication barriers

 Since communication was centralized in GitHub, next to the code, engineers felt empowered to manage their own projects.
 They started moving faster.
 Managers watched conversation in GitHub multiply, with QA and development teams working together to proactively improve code quality.

 “For engineers, actions speak louder than words.
 As a manger, a habit is something I'd rather have than a statement of praise.
 We actually see engineering talking to QA now.
-That's buy-in,” says Jason.
+That's buy-in,” says one of Leap Motion's Engineering Managers.
 “And that's how you know it's been successful.”

 Since the engineers actually use the software, Leap Motion's executives felt they “finally had a system they could trust.”